Modern Homes standards

 The ABCB has prepared the following guidance materials to support awareness and implementation of the NCC 2022 Modern Homes standards.

-The Department of Housing, Local Government, Planning and Public Works has delivered a webinar on the Modern Homes standards under the NCC 2022.
+The Department of Housing and Public Works has delivered a webinar to explain details about the Modern Homes standards under the NCC 2022.